-NDIA will suffer if she joins the Paris Convention.
+and a will suffer it she joins the Paris Convention.
 Once she joins she cannot get out of it...for six years.
 During this period of six years, the (Convention's) baneful effects will flow and may well destroy many of our industries.

-The Convention is an inflexible document.
-Framed in 1883, it has been revised only six times in 100 years.
-It cares little for the need for social change which is the crying need of the developing countries and does not speak in terms of public interest...we have to protect ourselves and not seek to be with those who need no protection!
+The Convention is an inligable document.
+Framed in 1883: It has been revised only six times in 100 years, it cares little for the need for social change which is the crying need of the developing countries and does not speak in terms of public interest....we have to protect ourselves and not seek to be with those who need no protectioni

-I hope that india will not learn the hard way.
-Learning by experience is proverbially costly.
+I hope that India will not learn the hard way.
+Learning by experience is proverbially